 Cave Rock dazzles for Baffert in Grade 1 win at Santa Anita

-Trained by Hall of Famer Bob Baffert, the 2-year-old son of Arrogate earned an automatic berth in next month’s Breeders’ Cup Juvenile at Keeneland in Kentucky.
+Trained by Baffert, the 2-year-old son of Arrogate earned an automatic berth for the BC Juvenile at Keeneland on Nov.
+4.

+Baffert will be allowed to enter horses in the two-day world championships because the Lexington track is not owned by Churchill Downs Inc., which has banned him from its tracks for two years for repeated medication violations.

+Baffert is suing the home of the Kentucky Derby in an effort to reverse the ban, which kept him out of this year’s Derby and is set to bar him again in 2023.

 Ridden by Juan Hernandez, Cave Rock led all the way in running 1 1/16 miles in 1:43.05.
 Sent off as the 2-5 favorite, the dark bay colt paid $2.80, $2.20 and $2.10.